History (HIST)College of Arts and Humanities

 HIST 333 Ancient Rome: The Republic (3) Political, social, cultural history from the Etruscans to Augustus.
 Emphasis on discussion of literary and archaeological materials.
 (Alt. years: fall) DH

 HIST 334 Ancient Rome: The Empire (3) Political, social, and cultural history from Augustus to 476 A.D.
 Emphasis on literary and archaeological materials.
 (Alt. years: spring) DH

-HIST 336 High Middle Ages 900–1300 (3) Topical examination of Medieval European culture: economy, society, religion, politics, thought, and the arts.
+HIST 336 Medieval Europe 1050–1350 (3) Main trends in European economy, society, religion, politics, thought, and the arts; interactions with Byzantine and Islamic worlds.
 DH